UPDATE 2020: Valley of the Lagoons is closed to camping. The reserve is accessible as public land to undertake short

-It has an abundance of bird life so it's great for bird watchers and enthusiasts.
-There's also great boating in the lagoons and it's popular for fishing and catching Redclaw.
+The abundance of bird life makes it a perfect place for bird watchers and enthusiasts.
+It's also popular for kayaking, boating, fishing, and catching Redclaw.
 You will also find a few rope swings around the place so you can make a splash and cool off in the refreshing water.

 There is a small hill that will give you a good perspective and a view of the area.

 As usual with bush camping, there are no facilities provided so that means you will need to take a shovel to bury human waste (15 cm deep and 100 m from camp sites, tracks and watercourses) and TAKE YOUR RUBBISH HOME with you.

 There is a multitude of camping spots and you won't find a bad one.
 There are a few with excellent shade next to the water's edge.

 Here's an interactive map of the camping areas: